SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ### (and +x)

-Evaluates all arguments in order unless one evalutates to NIL.
+Evaluates all arguments in order unless one evaluates to NIL.
 The value of the last evaluation is returned.

 ~~~lisp